Types of Computer Input Devices

-Computer input hardware facilitates input of data and information into the computer for processing.
-Examples include keyboard, mouse, microphone, and motion sensor.
+Computer input devices facilitate input of data and information into the computer for processing.
+Examples include a keyboard, mouse, microphone, and motion sensor.

 These devices are designed to read user input actions including text, graphics, sound and video before they are converted into digital signals.